 Students who enter the IBNS concentration without prior neuroscience coursework must take two of the IBNS prerequisite courses.
-Students entering the program with a strong neuroscience background may choose from the IBNS prerequisite courses or from more advanced elective courses from any area as approved by the Ph.D.
+Students entering the program with a strong neuroscience background may choose from the IBNS prerequisite courses or from more advanced elective courses from the approved elective list as approved by the Ph.D.
 Supervisor and/or the student's Ph.D.
-Supervisory committee.
+Supervisory Committee.

-B. IB-Environmental Science (IBES) specific degree requirements
+B. IB-Environmental Science (IBES)